 DNA / Forensics

-(See related pages: Sexual Violence / Assault and Sexual Violence / Assault on Campus.)
+(See related pages: Sexual Violence / Assault, Rape Kits and Sexual Violence / Assault on Campus.)

 DNA Resource Center, The National Center for Victims of Crime – raising awareness of the importance of forensic DNA as a tool to help solve and prevent crime and bring justice to victims.
 We have partnered with Applied Biosystems of Life Technologies and the Office for Victims of Crime to provide trainings and resources, Washington, DC.

 Forensic Compliance with VAWA 2005 Technical Assistance – many professionals across the country are aware of the challenges facing local jurisdictions in establishing a community response system that is compliant with the provisions of VAWA 2005.
 End Violence Against Women International is now providing technical assistance on this topic.
 We can offer information, resources, and guidance as needed in this complex and challenging area, Addy, WA.